gammasoft71/xtd/examples/README.md

 * **MessageQueue** provides access to a queue on a Message Queuing server.
 * **PerformanceCounter** represents a Windows NT performance counter component.
 * **Process** provides access to local and remote processes and enables you to start and stop local system processes.
+* [screen](components/screen/README.md) represents a display device or multiple display devices on a single system.
 * **SerialPort** represents a serial port resource.
 * **ServiceControler** represents a Windows service and allows you to connect to a running or stopped service, manipulate it, or get information about it.
-* [Timer](components/timer/README.md) implements a timer that raises an event at user-defined intervals.
+* [timer](components/timer/README.md) implements a timer that raises an event at user-defined intervals.
 This timer is optimized for use in Windows Forms applications and must be used in a window.

 ## Printing